 Fort Santiago is located at the mouth of the Pasig River and was built by the Spanish as a defensive bulwark against invaders.
 It was named after Saint James the Great (Santiago in Spanish), the patron saint of Spain.
 The fort also acted as an important port for spice trade to the Americas and Europe for over three centuries.

-Perhaps the most notable key point in the fort’s history is it’s role as a prison for the Philippine national hero, Jose Rizal, who was housed here before his execution in 1896.
-Visitors to the fort will see a pair of bronze footprints embedded in the ground, leading from the interior out to the gate – said to retrace Rizal’s last footsteps.
+Perhaps the most notable event in the fort’s history is it’s role as a prison for Philippine national hero Jose Rizal, who was housed here before his execution in 1896.
+Visitors to the fort will see a pair of bronze footprints embedded in the ground, leading from the interior out to the gate — said to retrace Rizal’s last footsteps.

 Just before the fort is a park area with decorative pieces such as cannons and statues.

 An abandoned building, the insides hollow and dark, stares mournfully at passers-by.

 “Hey bud, gimme a hand?”

 Panoramic shot of Fort Santiago, surrounded by a moat filled with water lilies.

 The fort has a perimeter of 620m in a triangular form, while its walls are 6.7m high and 2.4m deep.
 Its most prominent structure, the gate, is 12m high on the south wall, facing the city.
 Inside are storehouses, a chapel, sentry towers and prison cells.
 In spite of its defenses, the fort was captured numerous times – by the British, Americans and the Japanese.
 During World War II, the Japanese used it as a dungeon for hundreds of prisoners, while 600 American POWs died from suffocation or hunger.